Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

 ## Requirements

-- Minimum gradle version: 8
+- Minimum Gradle version: 8

 ## Main features

-* Checks all the defined dependencies in a standard gradle catalog
+* Checks all the defined dependencies in a standard Gradle catalog

 ## Goals

-* Provide a simple-to-use plugin to speed up and simplify dependencies's version check
+* Provide a simple-to-use plugin to speed up and simplify dependencies' version check

-## How to add Catalog Dependencies Monitor plugin in your gradle project
+## How to add Catalog Dependencies Monitor plugin in your Gradle project

 ```
 plugins {